-When you bring on a developer to work on an existing project, they will need to be onboarded and given some time to learn the tools that your organization uses, the work methodologies your team adheres to, and immerse themselves into the codebase.
-The time spent doing these things costs you real money.
+When you bring on a developer to work on an existing project they will need to be onboarded and given some time to learn the tools that your organization uses, the work methodologies your team adheres to, and immerse themselves into the codebase.
+And time is money.

-Unfortunately, things aren’t as black and white, and you might not have the resources to go about building a remote team.
-You might want the benefits of a freelancer and full-time employee without the drawbacks.
-We also have an article on alternatives to hiring full-time software developers, which you can read.
+Unfortunately, things aren’t all black and white, and you might not have the resources to go about building a remote team.

-Now that we have an idea about what the ideal developer looks like, as well as the differences between freelancers and full-time developers, you might be wondering where to find developers.
-If you’re internet-savvy, then you might already know some of the sites.
-But for those who don’t know, no worries.
+Now that you have an idea about what the ideal developer looks like, as well as the differences between freelancers and full-time developers, you might be wondering where to find developers.

-Depending on the type of project, companies will leverage one or more channels, such as remote job boards and freelance marketplaces to attract talent.
-These channels have their pros and cons, so it is up to you to decide which ones to use.
-Let’s look at each one in more detail.
+Depending on the type of project, companies will leverage one or more channels – such as remote job boards or freelance marketplaces – to attract talent.
+These channels have their pros and cons, so it’s up to you to decide which ones to use.

 Freelance marketplaces are often associated with project-based jobs rather than regular employment, but that doesn’t mean that you can’t find a remote developer interested in working long-term.
 You most certainly can; however, it would be an inefficient way to find candidates compared to some other methods.